 Our future success also depends on our continuing ability to attract, develop, motivate, and retain highly qualified and skilled employees.
 The market for highly skilled workers and leaders in the quantum computing industry is extremely competitive.
 In particular, hiring qualified personnel specializing in supply chain management, engineering and sales, as well as other technical staff and research and development personnel is critical to our business and the development of our quantum computing systems.
 Some of these professionals are hard to find and we may encounter significant competition in our efforts to hire them.
 Many of the other companies with which we compete for qualified personnel have greater financial and other resources than we do.
-The effective operation of our supply chain, including the acquisition of critical components and materials, the development of our quantum computing technologies, the commercialization of our quantum computing technologies and the effective operation of our managerial and operating systems all depend upon our ability to attract, train and retain qualified personnel in the aforementioned specialties.
-Additionally, changes in immigration and work permit laws and regulations or the administration or interpretation of such laws or regulations could impair our ability to attract and retain highly qualified employees.
-If we cannot attract, train and retain qualified personnel in this competitive environment, we may experience delays in the development of our quantum computing technologies and be otherwise unable to develop and grow our business as projected, or even at all.
+The effective operation of our supply chain, including the acquisition of critical components and materials, the development of our quantum computing systems all depend upon our ability to attract, train and retain qualified personnel in the aforementioned specialties.
+Additionally, changes in immigration and work permit laws and regulations or the administration or interpretation of such laws or regulations could impair our ability to attract, train and retain qualified personnel in this competitive environment, we may experience delays in the development of our quantum computing technologies and be otherwise unable to develop and grow our business as projected, or even at all.